UPPMAX/UPPMAX-documentation/docs/software/r_packages_bianca2.md

 https://uppmax.github.io/bianca_workshop/extra/rpackages/#automatic-download-and-install-from-github

-If you want to install a package that is not on CRAN, but which do have a GitHub page, then there is an automatic way of installing, but you need to handle prerequsites yourself by installing those first.
+If you want to install a package that is not on CRAN, but which do have a GitHub page, then there is an automatic way of installing, but you need to handle prerequisites yourself by installing those first.
 -  It can also be that the package is not in as finished a state as those on CRAN, so be careful.

 !!! note